Skip to content

 Quick Start

-This walkthrough takes you from a YAML semantic model to compiled SQL in under 5 minutes.
+This walkthrough takes you from a YAML semantic model to compiled and executed SQL in under 5 minutes.

 Step 1: Define a Semantic Model